 I am constantly impressed by the homeschool families that I meet.
 Whether it is at speech and debate competitions where they blow the socks off of my own experience doing the same in high school or it is reviewing applications for Praxis of people who were homeschooled, they go above and beyond.
 By and large, homeschooled youth are impressive, high-caliber young people who have a better idea of what they want out of their educations than their peers and have an intrinsic motivation to learn more and do more.

-Which raises the question, why do so many homeschoolers focus so much on getting into college?
+Why do so many homeschoolers focus so much on getting into college?

 One of the biggest reasons that families choose to homeschool is because they believe the education received at home is higher quality than the education received at their local schools.
 Often, they are right.
-But they define “better” in terms of how likely it will be that they get into a top college instead of how useful that education is in helping the student figure out what they want to do and become a mature and knowledgable young person.
+But they define “better” in terms of how likely it will be that they get into a top college instead of how useful that education is in helping the student figure out what they want to do and become a mature and knowledgeable young person.

 Most of the arguments given for sending your average student to college lay flat with the homeschoolers I’ve met and with whom I continue to work.